 The Omaha Entertainment & Arts Awards (OEAA) recognizes some of the most talented artists and entertainers in the Omaha area.
 Voting for the awards is separated into three genres: Visual Arts, Performing Arts and Live Music.
 To be eligible for an award, artists need to have performed or exhibited work between September 1 and August 31 of the following year.

 The top nominees in each category are then put on a ballot that is sent to members of the OEAA Academy, consisting of over 100 established artists, industry professionals and cultural journalists.
-These tallied ballots will give us our Omaha Entertainment & Arts Awards winners which will be announced at the annual awards show.
+These tallied ballots will give us our Omaha Entertainment & Arts Awards winners which will be announced at the annual awards show in early 2020.

 The top nominees in each category are put on a ballot that is sent to members of the OEAA Academy, consisting of over 100 established artists, industry professionals and cultural journalists.
 These tallied ballots will give us our Omaha Entertainment & Arts Awards winners which will be announced at the annual awards show.
 Know someone who should be included in the voting academy?
 Email us! firstname.lastname@example.org.